This infographic delves into the ways AI is shaping your day to day life… without the hype.

 When you receive an email or letter to confirm you’ve made a certain transaction on your credit card, artificial intelligence is often behind it.
 Programs are used to detect changes out of the ordinary in purchase patterns and location amongst other attributes, in order to stop fraudulent purchases before releasing the money from your account.
 The deep learning algorithms are fed huge data sets of fraudulent and non-fraudulent activities to learn the signs that go with each of them to apply to real-time purchases.

 A few years ago, Nest was acquired by Google for a cool $3.2 billion.
 Now voice controlled by Alexa, the Nest Learning Thermostat is built on a machine learning algorithm where it will learn from the data of your daily schedule over the initial few weeks; what temperature you set the thermostat to and when so that it can do this automatically for you over time.
 It also includes the ability to track your phone location and uses sensors to save energy when no one is at home.
 Not only is this sort of AI set to make our lives that little bit more comfortable, but it’s environmentally sound.

-Of course, this is just a few examples – there are many other ways in which AI technologies support the functioning of our day to day lives.
+Of course, this is just a few examples – there are many other ways in which AI technologies support the functioning of your day to day life.